sahu0817/langchain/examples/simple_prompt/README.md

-# A basic python program to chain a prompt and a call to LLM
+# A basic program to chain a prompt and a call to LLM
 Observe the trace of the LLM call in Langsmith

 - Env Var Settings